loniop/free-raspberry-pi-session/README.md

 # Raspberry Pi server session free!

-raspberry pi session for 2 hrs.
+Raspberry Pi session for 2 hrs.
 Go to issues to request a session.

-**NO ROOT ACSESS**
+**!NO ROOT ACSESS!**

 ## donations